GitHub Actions: Enhance Your Projects with Powerful Automation

-Once you know what GitHub is and how to use GitHub to host websites, you can move further and take full advantage of everything GitHub offers.
-One of such things is GitHub Actions.
+Once you know about GitHub time tracking, what GitHub is, and how to use GitHub to host websites, you can move further and take full advantage of everything GitHub offers.
+One such thing is GitHub Actions.

 GitHub Actions enables developers to automate workflows across issues, pull requests, and more, all within GitHub.
 Unlike other automation features, GitHub Actions goes well beyond the usual applications of testing, building, and deploying code.
 But that’s not all—it also brings continuous integration/continuous deployment to GitHub.
 The feature brings automation into the software development lifecycle using event-driven triggers, ranging from creating pull requests to building a new brand in a repository.